AndreiFAD/raspberry_pi_cluster/README.md

 Julia kernel<br>
 Bash kernel<br>

-You should run this script in each cluster node, the worker node 30-40 min/node, master 3-3,5h, but it depends on your network.
+You should run this script on each cluster node, the worker node will run for 30-40 min/node, master 3-3,5h, but it depends on your network.

 https://raw.githubusercontent.com/AndreiFAD/raspberry_pi_cluster/main/install_script.sh<br>
-It’s important, if you are using different host names, you have to change it here as well!
+It's important, if you are using different host names, you have to change it here as well.

-If you are done with all node you have to reboot them.
+If you are done with all the nodes you have to reboot them.

 ## First run on the master node:<br>